palladius/sakura/README.md

 ## Usage

-See `sakura-samples.txt` for some usage.
+See `doc/sakura-samples.txt` for some usage.
 For instant gratification try the following:

 	ls | act # randomly
 	ps | rainbow